-- 1. the manufacturing and assembly of a Mangonel from a Bill Of Materials (BOM), detailed engineering drawings of parts, assembly instructions, and few prefabricated parts; - 2. the development of a software tool to allow the trajectory of a "missile" to be studied as a function of various operating parameters; - 3. a structural analysis of certain key components of the Mangonel for static and dynamic stresses using values of material properties which will be experimentally determined; - 4. the development of a micro-electronic system to allow the angular velocity of the throwing arm to be determined; - 5. testing the Mangonel;
+- 1. the assembly of a Mangonel from a Bill Of Materials (BOM), detailed engineering drawings of parts, assembly instructions, and few prefabricated parts ; - 2. the development of a software tool to allow the trajectory of a "missile" to be studied as a function of various operating parameters in conditions of no-drag and drag due to air; - 3. a structural analysis of certain key components of the Mangonel for static and dynamic stresses using values of material properties which will be experimentally determined; - 4. the development of a micro-electronic system to allow the angular velocity of the throwing arm to be determined; - 5. testing the Mangonel;

-- 6. redesigning the throwing arm of the Mangonel to optimise for distance without compromising its structural integrity; - 7. an inter-group competition at the end of the semester.
+- 6. redesigning the throwing arm of the Mangonel to optimize for distance without compromising its structural integrity; - 7. an inter-group competition at the end of the semester with evaluation of the group redesign strategies.

-- 1. model trajectories of masses with and without aerodynamic drag; - 2. develop a software tool to allow trajectories be optimised; - 3. analyse the static and dynamic stresses of elements of an engineering mechanism; - 4. optimally design structural elements of an engineering mechanism; - 5. perform a test to acquire an engineering material property; - 6. develop and test software code to process sensor data; - 7. design and construct and test an electronic hardware solution to process sensor data; - 8. construct a Roman catapult "Mangonel" using tools, materials and assembly instructions: - 9. operate and evaluate the "Mangonel" for functional and structural performance; - 10. validate theoretical models by comparison with experiments; - 11. integrate skills to innovatively redesign an element of the "Mangonel"; - 12. participate and cooperate in a team.
+- 1. simulate trajectories of a mass with and without aerodynamic drag using a spreadsheet based software tool to allow trajectories be optimized; - 2. perform a test to acquire an engineering material property of strength in bending and analyze the throwing arm of the "Mangonel" under conditions of static and dynamic loading; - 3. develop and test software code to process sensor data; - 4. design, construct and test an electronic hardware solution to process sensor data; - 5. construct and operate a Roman catapult "Mangonel" using tools, materials and assembly instructions, in a group, for a competition; - 6. operate and evaluate the innovative redesign of elements of the "Mangonel" for functional and structural performance;

-- 1. Michael McRoberts, Beginning Arduino, Technology in action publications. - 2.
-Alan G. Smith, Introduction to Arduino: A piece of cake, CreateSpace Independent Publishing Platform (2011)
+- 1. Michael Mc Roberts, Beginning Arduino, Technology in action publications. - 2.
+Alan G. Smith, Introduction to Arduino: A piece of cake, Create Space Independent Publishing Platform (2011)